Vector Search

 • The sorting directions of the distance function column in order by clause need to correspond to the metric types (Cosine, IP, etc.) of vector index, otherwise an error will be reported.
 When metric type is IP, the sorting direction must be DESC.

-A typical vector search query would look like this:
+A typical array of float32 vector search query would look like this:

 SELECT id, date, label,